 Email is still considered the most effective tool for marketing, with studies showing that it’s 40 times more effective than Twitter and Facebook combined.
 This means it’s a perfect medium for content promotion.

-One popular strategy is to send a regular newsletter to your customers that include content from your store blog.
+One popular strategy is to send a regular newsletter to your customers that features content from your website.
 You can include excerpts or summaries from both past and present articles, and a CTA that allows readers to learn more by clicking through to your site.
 It’s also a good idea to include social sharing icons that allow people to share your content.

 The timing of your newsletter depends on how often you’re creating content.
 If you’re only creating one new piece of content a week, you probably only need to send a newsletter once a month.
 If you’re creating new content daily, you could send out a newsletter that highlights the most popular content from that week.

-Here’s a beautiful example that Harry’s, a shaving products ecommerce store, sent to their customers with links to some helpful content.
+Here’s a beautiful example of an email that Harry’s, a shaving products ecommerce store, sent to its customers with links to some helpful content.

 People love content that solves problems and gives advice, which is why things like how-to articles, buying guides, product reviews, and top ten lists are some of the most shared content on the web.